Business as usual: Killeen Mall for sale but still thriving

 Despite recent news that the Killeen Mall property hit the market, it was business as usual.

-The mall has been in foreclosure for more than six months, according to John Crutchfield, president and CEO of the Killeen EDC and the Greater Killeen Chamber of Commerce, yet residents continue to come shop.
+The mall has been in foreclosure for more than six months, according to John Crutchfield, president and CEO of the Greater Killeen Chamber of Commerce and executive director of the Killeen Economic Development Corporation, yet residents continue to come shop.

 Businesses may still be running as normal, but Crutchfield said there are no changes in interest for purchase of the mall since last week.